-Contractors navigate hiring challenges, budgetary and political uncertainty
+Contractors navigate hiring challenges and budgetary and political uncertainty.

 As the federal government’s fiscal year enters the final stretch, information technology vendors are finding the market conditions trying in several ways.
 Security clearance backlogs, tough competition for talent in the Washington, D.C., metropolitan area, and a budget squeeze caused by the ongoing conflicts in Iraq and Afghanistan have many companies on edge.
 On the procurement policy front, some industry groups take issue with the recommendations emanating from the government’s Acquisition Advisory Panel.

 Another factor is the prospect of political change in the midterm congressional elections.